Karamsad: History

 After this incident, the Rajput community in Napa village came to know about the strength of the Patidar community and they stopped creating trouble in and around Karamsad.
 When Sardar Vallabhbhai Patel was staying at Nadiad, which was his maternal native, he had suffered from Bubo (an inflammatory swelling of a lymph gland) of the armpit.
 He had it cauterized without uttering a single word.
 After all he was also from Karamsad.

 During the making of Vallabh Vidyanagar, had the Patidars of Karamsad not donated generously, then Vidyanagar would not have looked like what it looks today.

 Karamsad has been quite under the influence of Swaminarayan Sect and Santram Temple for a long time.
 Both these sects do a lot of activities in Karamsad.
 Karamsad has always remained way ahead, be it in politics, education, religion, cooperative activities or industries in the Kheda District.
 The Patidars of Karamsad are well known in the social community of Chha Gam (six villages).
-The yesterday's generation of Patidars have proved best themselves in different fields in Africa, Fiji, Myanmar (Burma), etc. the first two Patidars to reach East Africa in 1895 AD. were Maganbhai Naranbhai and Ishwarbhai Nathabhai Patel.
+The yesterday's generation of Patidars have proved best themselves in different fields in Africa, Fiji, Myanmar (Burma), etc. The first two Patidars to reach East Africa in 1895 AD. were, Maganbhai Naranbhai and Ishwarbhai Nathabhai Patel.
 Today the Patidars of Karamsad are spread out in England, Canada, America and Australia.

 Santram Temple in Karamsad is famous for its Convention Hall / Banquet Hall.
 The temple also provides health services to the people at a very nominal charge.
 It also runs coaching classes for students.
 After being coached in these classes many students have been accepted into various engineering and medical colleges.
 A temple of Goddess Khodiyar – the presiding deity of Patidars has been recently built.
-It is also has various facilities and a big banquet hall, which can be used for marriage ceremonies.
+It also has various facilities and a big banquet hall, which can be used for marriage ceremonies.
 There are very few Digambar Jain Temples in the whole of Gujarat, but still there is a temple (Derasar) in Karamsad.
-Moreover, there are a Swaminarayan Temple, Bapeshwar Mahadev, Catholic mission, and a mosque.
+Moreover, there is a Swaminarayan Temple, Bapeshwar Mahadev, Catholic mission, and a mosque.